arun-kr-reddy/notes/algorithms.md

             return NOT_FOUND;
         }

-        // search peak in new subarray
+        // search peak in new sub-array
         array_t new_array = {0, new_end - new_start + 1};
         new_array.addr    = (uint8_t *)malloc(new_array.size);
         for (size_t i = 0; i < new_array.size; i++)